kokuwaio/helm-maven-plugin/README.md

 </build>
 ```

-### Configure Plugin to Use Credentials from Settings.Xml for Upload
+### Configure Plugin to Use Credentials from settings.xml for Upload
 ```xml
 <build>
   <plugins>